 What can I expect during a session?

-Your practitioner will take a written case history, listening with care to the reasons for your visit.
+Your practitioner will take a written case history at your first meeting, listening with care to the reasons for your visit.
 This part of the session is important, both for gathering information and to establish a good understanding with your practitioner.
 The session typically lasts an hour, although this can vary.
-You remain clothed and will usually lie face up or on your side, or you may be seated.
+You remain clothed the whole time and will usually lie face up or on your side, or you may be seated.
 The practitioner makes light contact with your head, the base of your spine, and other areas, encouraging your body to relax and begin to make the changes it needs.
 Because the body functions as a whole, your practitioner may focus on areas other than where your symptoms occur.

 How does CST help parents and children?